ITensor/website/docs/book/intro.md

 The ITensor contraction
 engine recognizes repeated indices and sums over them, like the Einstein summation convention used in physics.
-Instead of thinking about the ordering of tensor indices, users can focus on the structure of tensor networks.
+Instead of bookkeeping the order of tensor indices, users can focus on the structure of tensor networks.
-Certain classes of bugs are completely ruled out, such as confusing different indices of the same size.
+Certain bugs are ruled out, such as confusing different indices of the same size.

 Consider the following example involving two matrix-like ITensors